How the Battleship Maine Was Destroyed

 In this work, Rickover argues that both the initial inquiry into the ship's sinking and the 1911 investigation were erroneous in attributing the ship's destruction to a mine.
-The ship also contains an appendix written by Ib S. Hansen and Robert S. Price (the former, a structural engineer from the David W. Taylor Naval Ship Research and Development Center; the latter a physicist from the Naval Surface Weapons Center), whose expert findings were used by Rickover to support his conclusions; while an appendix, many writers and reviewers have nevertheless called Hansen and Price's section the "heart of the book".
+This work also contains an appendix written by Ib S. Hansen and Robert S. Price (the former a structural engineer from the David W. Taylor Naval Ship Research and Development Center, and the latter a physicist from the Naval Surface Weapons Center), whose expert findings were used by Rickover to support his conclusions; while an appendix, many writers and reviewers have nevertheless called Hansen and Price's section the "heart of the book".

 Overview

 The bulk of the work—which was written by Rickover with editorial and research assistance from Francis Duncan and Dana M. Wegner—recounts the story of the Maine's 1898 destruction in Havana Harbor.
 Rickover provides historical and political context for the event before discussing the Naval Board of Inquiry's initial inquiry into the ship's destruction and the 1911 reconsideration of the topic.
 In his conclusion, Rickover argued that the Maine was likely destroyed by an accidental coal fire, and he critiqued Charles Dwight Sigsbee (who was serving as the captain of the Maine when it was destroyed) for not properly safeguarding his ship from the dangers posed by coal fires.
 Rickover also critiqued the Navy for their investigations: He lambasted William T. Sampson's 1898 inquiry for failing to talk to technical experts and he critiqued Charles E. Vreeland's 1911 inquiry for likely being "willing on technical grounds to overturn the fundamental conclusion of the 1898 court", but unwilling to push back on the idea that there had been a mine, given the lack of compelling evidence.